JS Labs / Evidence-led analysis

 The observed findings include public provider credential exposure, unauthenticated Docker control, SVG upload paths served from the application origin, and process-local runtime designs that appear likely to split state under normal multi-worker deployment.

 There is no flattering way to describe a backend that talks about operations and then exposes stop and restart routes to unauthenticated callers.
 There is no serious way to describe client-visible credential material as “just a helper.”
-These are not eccentric style choices.
-They are boundary failures.
+These are boundary failures.

 Evidence 05 / Public repo issue